vialabdusp/planning-representation/w05_GIS2Rhino/gis2rhino.md

 5. Study_area_05

 ** The contour layer was derived from a Digital Elevation Model (DEM), which produces clean and continues contour lines.
 This method is preferred to the overly detailed contour lines available through municipalities' websites, that are usually not continues or closed polygons.

-The Summerville Contour lines were downloaded from MassGIS Data and clipped to the study area box.

 ## Generate topography polygons